kcleland0818/module3-project-solution/README.md

   actual performer name, if there is no such concert.
 - If there is a concert for the performer, call the `purchaseTicket` method on the given concert object.
 Test the result returned from `purchaseTicket`.
-  - Print "Ticket purchased" if the `purchaseTicket` method returns `true`.
+  - Print "ticket.Ticket purchased" if the `purchaseTicket` method returns `true`.
-  - Print "Ticket unavailable" if the `purchaseTicket` method returns `false`.
+  - Print "ticket.Ticket unavailable" if the `purchaseTicket` method returns `false`.

 (7) Edit the `ConcertServiceTest` class to add Junit tests: